 Grant Overview and Goals

-The Minnesota Department of Agriculture (MDA) is seeking applications from counties, municipalities, and other local units of government for grants to address noxious weeds and invasive plants, with priority given to Palmer amaranth or other species on the Prohibited-Eradicate Noxious Weed List.
-In 2017, the Minnesota Legislature approved a specific appropriation for funding years 2018 and 2019 that allows MDA to provide financial assistance to local units of government with priority noxious weed and invasive plant issues through the grant program outlined in Minnesota Statute 18.90.
+The Minnesota Department of Agriculture (MDA) is accepting applications for the Fiscal Year 2020 (FY20) Noxious Weed and Invasive Plant Grant.
+Counties, municipalities, and weed management entities (including weed management areas) may apply for grants to address noxious weeds and invasive plants, with priority given to Palmer amaranth or other species on the Prohibited-Eradicate Noxious Weed List.
 This grant request is not to be confused with the Cooperative Weed Management Area (CWMA) grant program administered by the Minnesota Board of Water and Soil Resources (BWSR).

-- If an applicant is not a County Agricultural Inspector or County Designated Employee, please contact your local CAI/CDE to discuss the RFP prior to submitting an application
+- If you are not a County Agricultural Inspector (CAI), please contact your local CAI to discuss the RFP prior to submitting a project.